• Skip to primary navigation

 Who Can Profit From Groundfloor?

-Investors who don’t need immediate liquidity, and are willing to experiment, should look at Groundfloor.
-It’s a passive way to get into the fix and flip action.
+Investors who don’t need immediate liquidity, and are willing to experiment, should look at Groundfloor, and especially the Flywheel Portfolio.
+It’s a passive way to get into the real estate project action.
 This will appeal to a lot of investors.

 Borrowers who can meet Groundfloor's rigorous standards will receive low-cost loans with terms that are favorable to flippers.
 The majority of Groundfloor's borrowers choose its deferred payment option, so they don’t have to make payments on the loan during the course of the fix and flip project.
 As a borrower, this should be a source to consider.